-5 Harmful sexual behaviour, sexual violence and harassment
+5 Harmful sexual behaviour, sexual violence and sexual harassment (child-on-child abuse) (including technology assisted sexualised behaviour)

-The Trust recognises that sexual violence and sexual harassment between pupils is a serious safeguarding issue and such behaviour will not be tolerated.
+The Trust recognises that child-on-child sexual violence and sexual harassment between pupils is a serious safeguarding issue and such, this behaviour will not be tolerated.
 The Trust's behaviour management and anti-bullying policies will reflect the school's approach and staff and pupils will be made aware of the standard of expected behaviour and the likely responses to any incidents of sexual violence and harassment.